 - Worksheet - Sakura Template (PDF)

-- Activity Pack - O Hanami Activity Pack - for both in class and home learning!
+Activity Pack - suitable for both classroom and home learning

 - Worksheets - Writing Haiku (PDF) Designed by Haiku Poet Paul Conneally

 - Video - How to Haiku: Beyond 5 7 5